CMST 132 Techniques & Technology of Propaganda • 5 Cr.

 After completing this class, students should be able to:

-- Demonstrate an understanding of criteria used for developing a media propaganda campaign.
+- Explain criteria used for developing a media propaganda campaign.

 - Analyze and explain the role of audience analysis and goals and objectives in the development of persuasion materials.